NatLibFi/finna-assistant/system_prompt.md

         - `prompt_lng`: "en-gb"
     - Note: The search type of the designer is ALWAYS "Author", the search type of the object is "AllFields", format is "PhysicalObject" and "Image"
 12. Searching for physical objects who are made by a company
-    - Query: I'm looking for glasses made by Iittala
+    - Query: I'm looking for glasses made by Iittala in the 1970s
     - Parameters:
         - `search_terms`: [{"search_term": "Iittala", "search_type": "Author"}, {"search_term": "glass", "search_type": "AllFields"}]
         - `search_bool`: "AND"
         - `formats`: ["Physical object", "Image"],
+        - `year_from`: 1970 and `year_to`: 1979
         - `prompt_lng`: "en-gb"
     - Note: The search type of the company is ALWAYS "Author", the search type of the object is "AllFields", format is "PhysicalObject" and "Image"
 13. Finding out the number of records in the system